oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 In the Majoric system, vowels are significant.
 A vowel which starts a word, directly encodes a digit.
 This makes it a lot easier for beginners to form words starting with vowels, and in most cases a two digit number just require the first 2 letters of a word.

 The Majoric system (unlike the Major) can be used as a spelling based or phonic based system.
-This is important as some people visualize word spelling rather than sound it out.

 There is a Person-Action-Object (PAO) example at the end of this post and links, so you can choose your own person as well as action and object words.